DavideDeMarchi/geolayer/docs/source/usage.rst

 .. image:: figures/markerSelect.png

-This is the interface for inserting polyline symbols:
+This is the interface for creating polyline symbols:

 .. image:: figures/polylineSymbol.png

-This is the interface for inserting polygon symbols:
+This is the interface for creating polygon symbols:

 .. image:: figures/polygonSymbol.png